Skip to main content

 • The index:

-The below index will index any field from the document,
+The following index will index any field from the document,

 a dynamic-index-field will be created for each field.